rakshakannu/Project-ideas/README.md

 23. face recognition using webcam
 24. web authentication using open cv
 25. Whatsapp bot using twilio and python - https://www.youtube.com/watch?v=HiillVo1gJY
+26. Android app for TV - like youtube, but displays the personalised videos from the facebook to each individual user.